-Before we dive deeper into where and how to leave your real estate business cards, let’s check for a moment the facts and stats about them.
+Before diving deeper into where and how to leave your real estate business cards, let’s briefly check their facts and stats.

 I have already discussed how you can create better real estate business cards in one of my articles, where I mentioned that 88 percent of business cards you give away end up in the trash within a week.

-In other words, 12% percent don’t end up in the trash and likely lead to a response.
+In other words, 12% percent don’t end up in the trash, likely leading to a response.

-This means we can assume a 12% business card to lead conversion rate and response rate, which is not bad.
+This means we can assume a 12% business card to lead conversion and response rates, which is not bad.

 What can be said about the business card-to-customer conversion rate?